| NFSD(8) | System Manager's Manual | NFSD(8) |

 increasing amounts of debug information to be logged.
 The debug information

-exposes lots of information about nfsd
+exposes lots of information about nfsd's inner

 workings which is typically only useful to developers.
 Note: the